-The proof is complete. \end{proof} The previous proposition shows that scaling invariance together with $\DR(X)=\DR(X^+)$, for all $X\in \Bb$, implies that the default risk measure can be represented via a capacity except for some additional continuity properties.\ The inequality in part b) is quite mild from a theoretical perspective, because reducing a customer's cash flows by an amount of money $\varepsilon>0$ in scenarios where the customer is defaulting anyways, has no impact on the default scenarios.
+The previous proposition shows that \JS{default} scaling invariance together with $\DR(X)=\DR(X^+)$, for all $X\in \Bb$, implies that the default risk measure can be represented via a capacity except for some additional continuity properties.\ The inequality in part a) is quite mild from a theoretical perspective, because reducing a customer's cash flows by an amount of money $\varepsilon>0$ in scenarios, where the customer is defaulting anyways, has no impact on the default scenarios.
 In contrast to this, the continuity assumption

 is not for free since, in mathematical terms, it requires some mild form of continuity from below for the related capacity.\ From an economic point of view, however, it is quite intuitive since $\varepsilon>0$ can be chosen arbitrarily small, e.g., in such a way that it falls below the smallest possible amount of money.
-A theoretical increase in capital by $10^{-10}$ euros should not be able to change the default risk of the respective customer.
+A theoretical increase in capital by $10^{-10}$ euros should not change the default risk of the respective customer.
 This motivates to introduce the following definition.

 \begin{definition} Let $\DR\colon \Bb\to [0,1]$ be a default risk measure.
 We say that $\DR$ is \textit{illiquidity invariant}, if, for all $m>0$ and $X\in \Bb$ with $X\geq 0$,

 \end{definition}